 - You can download the pattern and print it out at home straight away.

 - Payment is completely secure through PayPal.
 As ever, you don't need a PayPal account to pay for this pattern - PayPal accepts credit and debit cards.
 Once you've paid, PayPal will take you to a page where you can download the pattern instantly, by clicking on the link provided.
 You will also receive an email containing the same link.
-The pattern must be downloaded within 48 hours of payment - after this time the link expires.

 As well as the aforementioned sizing post, I've also put together an inspiration post about the different ways in which you can have fun designing a more intricate quilt cover for the sleeping bag, as well as sharing some of the photos that my utterly wonderful pattern tester has put together of her finished sets of sleeping bags.